 What is NPS?

-Net Promotor Score (NPS) is a single-question survey designed to measure customer brand loyalty.
+Net Promoter Score (NPS) is a single-question survey designed to measure customer brand loyalty.
 NPS asks,

 “How likely are you to recommend [Company X] to a friend or colleague?”